Holi Party in Capital

 A quick look at some of the Capital’s most happening Holi Parties

-THE BRIJWASI WAY The Holi party hosted by jewellery designer Kamal Modi and danseuse Uma Sharma is all about tradition.
-This party is in real Brijwasi style.
-The programme includes traditional Holi ke geet and Brijwasi nritya.
-The party kicks off the night before Holi and revellers stay till dawn.
+THE BRIJWASI WAY The Holi party hosted by jewelry designer Kamal Modi and danseuse Uma Sharma is all about tradition.
+This party is in the real Brijwasi style.
+The program includes traditional Holi ke geet and Brijwasi nritya.
+The party kicks off the night before Holi and revelers stay till dawn.
 According to Modi, the number of people who want to attend has increased so much that this year they have shifted the venue to Panchsheel Club.
-Guest list: The city’s culturati.
+Guestlist: The city’s culturati.
 USP: No Hindi film numbers and no wet Holi.
 Here, everyone plays with gulal and that too, herbal gulal.
-Menu: Malpuas, jalebis, pakoras, puloo, puri-adoo.
+Menu: Malpuas, jalebis, pakoras, pulao, puri-adoo.

-POTPOURRI Rang, bhang and masti was the flavor of the Holi party at MP Rajeev Shukla’s house last year Street food like chaat, vodka gol guppos and mithais were in abundance.
-Guest list: Cuts across party lines.
-Rare sight: Faroog Abdullah dancing with Rajeev Shukla to a remix of Rang Barse.
+POTPOURRI Rang, bhang, and masti was the flavor of the Holi party at MP Rajeev Shukla’s house last year Street food like chaat, vodka gol guppos and mithais were in abundance.
+Guestlist: Cuts across party lines.
+Rare sight: Farooq Abdullah dancing with Rajeev Shukla to a remix of Rang Barse.
 Other politicians throw Holi parties too.
 A lavish spread and high spirits typify L K Advani’s do.
 Here, the netas abandon their starched images and swing to ‘Bura na mano, Holi hai”.
-And no, saffron isn’t the only colour as far as gulals go.
+And no, saffron isn’t the only color as far as gulals go.
 Vijay Goel, Chetan Seth, MA Naqvi are some of the guests who usually grace the occasion.

 Hot Sexy Girl in Holi